esulu/data-visualization/README.md

 -[ ] Add proper tools
 -[ ] Change the thickness of the lines
 -[ ] Optimize the code
+-[ ] Add the title for the plot and the page
 -[ ] Cite the data